 5. Rename system restore file

-If you still experience error 0x80042306 while creating Restore point, renaming this file may help to sort out this issue.
+If you still experience error 0x80042306 while creating a restore point, renaming this file may help to sort out this issue.
 Here’s how to proceed-

-- Press Win-logo and R together to open Run dialog.
+- Press Win-logo and R together to open the Run dialog.

-- In void box, write the following command then hit Enter at the end.
+- In the void box, write the following command then hit Enter at the end.